andrerousselet/blogs-api/README.md

 # Blogs API

-A REST API and MySQL Database to manage blog posts.
+A REST API and MySQL Database to manage blog posts
 ---

 ### Developed Skills